MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/security-and-compliance/secure-your-business-data.md

 |Provide message text  <br/> |Do not open these types of files—unless you were expecting them—because the files may contain malicious code and knowing the sender isn't a guarantee of safety.  <br/> ||

 > [!TIP]
-> You can also add the files you want to block to the Anti-malware list in [step 4](#4-raise-the-level-of-protection-against-malware-in-mail).
+> You can also add the files you want to block to the anti-malware list in [Step 4: Protect against malware](#4-protect-against-malware).

 For more information, see: